palagdan/GitmateAI/README.md

 6. Configure the following environment variables in `.env`:
    - `LLM_API_KEY`: Your OpenAI API key.
 You can obtain this key by visiting [OpenAI Platform](https://platform.openai.com/).
    - `LLM_MODEL_NAME`: The name of the model you intend to use (by default `gpt-4o-mini`).
-   - `BACKEND_URL`: The URL for your backend service. (by default `http://localhost:8081/v1`).
+   - `BACKEND_URL`: The URL for your backend service. (by default `http://localhost:3001/v1`).
 7. Start the server in you terminal with `npm run start`:
-8. Install the app on your repositories.
-9. Try triggering a webhook to activate the bot!
+8. Try triggering a webhook to activate the bot!

 ### GitmateAI-Loader-CLI - Populating the Database with Data Chunks.
 ```bash